maxh/maxheinritz.com/_posts/2022-08-14-corp-and-client-apps.md

 ## Local development

 I like to have both the frontends talking to a backend `api.foo.com` server.
 But working with this locally is a bit tricky in that it requires a local SSL certificate.
 A full tutorial is here: [https://web.dev/how-to-use-local-https](https://web.dev/how-to-use-local-https).

+I like to register a domain like `dfoo.xyz` for local development.
+The `d` makes it easier to navigate to the URL with browser type ahead.

 As part of the development set up process: